OmarSanjaq/udacity-webpack-final/README.md

 Overview

-This project analyzes the sentiment of news articles using an NLP API.
+This project analyzes the sentiment of website URLs or user-entered plain text using an NLP API.
 Built with Node.js, Express, Webpack, and Sass, it demonstrates essential web development skills, including API integration, service workers, and responsive design.
+Users can input either a URL to scrape and analyze text from a webpage or directly enter text for sentiment analysis.

 Features

-Webpack setup with loaders and plugins
+Webpack setup with loaders and plugins for efficient development and production builds.

-API integration for sentiment analysis
+API integration for sentiment analysis using an external NLP API.

-Dynamic UI updates based on analysis results
+Dynamic UI updates based on analysis results, displaying sentiment, subjectivity, and a preview of the analyzed content.

+Support for both URL and plain text input:

+URL Input: Scrapes text from the provided webpage and analyzes it.

+Plain Text Input: Directly analyzes the text entered by the user.

-Service worker for offline functionality
+Service worker for offline functionality and improved performance.

-Jest testing for validation
+Jest testing for validation and ensuring code reliability.

 Setup
 Install dependencies:

 npm install

-Run:
+Run the project:

+For the front-end:
-npm run build-dev | for the front-end npm start | for the back-end server
+npm run build-dev

+For the back-end server:

+npm start

+Open the application in your browser and:
+Enter a website URL to analyze text from a webpage.
+Or, enter plain text directly for sentiment analysis.

+Developer
-Developer "Built by Omar Sanjaq
+Built by Omar Sanjaq